cryptopragmatic/bouncerrobot/README.md

 # BouncerRobot

-## Democratic Telegram Bot For Deleting And Banning
+## Democratic Telegram Bot For Deleting Spam And Banning Spammers

 To start using BouncerRobot, simply add it to your Telegram group and make it an admin.